 These have been just some of the ways that others have made breakthroughs and changed their own financial dynamics for the better.

-To learn more, or if you’ve been out there looking for note deals already and are just sick and tired of the broker chains and dead ends – go to DistressedPro mini course RIGHT NOW, and sign up for your FREE 14-part mini course, where you’ll learn everything that you need to know about how to find and qualify the right banks.
+To learn more, or if you’ve been out there looking for note deals already and are just sick and tired of the broker chains and dead ends – go to DistressedPro training course RIGHT NOW, and sign up for your FREE 14-part mini course, where you’ll learn everything that you need to know about how to find and qualify the right banks.
 You’ll learn how to know who is selling notes and REO, how to find them, who to contact and more.